Very Cherry Meringue Dessert Recipe

 - Bring egg whites to room temperature.
 Cold egg whites can reduce the volume you get when whipping.

 - You can put the eggs into a bowl of room temperature water for 5 minutes to bring them to room temperature instead of leaving them out for an extended period of time.
-That’s my prefered method.
+That’s my preferred method.

 - Don’t let the egg yolk get into the egg whites.
 If they do, spoon them out before whipping.